grantcodes/micropub/README.md

 As of version `1.2.0` error handling is greatly improved.

-If there are any errors you catch will come in an object:
+If there are any errors then the methods will reject with an object:

 ```js
 {